 The Telecommunications Business Law authorizes the MPHPT to regulate two types of telecommunications companies: Type I Carriers, such as us, our eight regional subsidiaries and other NCCs and cellular operators which provide telecommunications services by establishing telecommunications circuit facilities, and Type II Carriers, which are telecommunications carriers other than Type I Carriers (i.e., companies such as Internet service providers which provide telecommunications services to customers but do so using the circuit facilities of Type I Carriers).
-Type II Carriers are subdivided into Special Type II Carriers, which provide telecommunications facilities for the use of communications by the public through the interconnection of both ends of leased circuits with public switched networks or which provide telecommunications between Japan and foreign points of contact for the use of communications by others, and General Type II Carriers.
-As of June 1, 2001, there were 356 Type I Carriers and 9,334 Type II Carriers.
-We and our eight regional subsidiaries are all Type I Carriers though we have also been registered as a Special Type II Carrier to provide international communication services and we and our three regional subsidiaries have made notifications concerning General Type II Carriers.
+Type II Carriers are subdivided into Special Type II Carriers, which provide telecommunications by the public through the interconnection of both ends of leased circuits with public switched networks or which provide telecommunications by others, and General Type II Carriers, which provide other services.
+Type I Carriers may offer the same services provided by Type II Carriers.
+As of March 31, 2002, there were 384 Type I Carriers and 10,137 Type II Carriers.
+We and our eight regional subsidiaries are all Type I Carriers though we have also been registered as a Special Type II Carrier to provide international communication services and we and our four regional subsidiaries have made notifications concerning General Type II Carriers.